Morningstar Review 2023: Key Features, Tools, PROs and CONs

 The Portfolio Manager offers a comprehensive view of your investments, including stocks, bonds, mutual funds, and ETFs.

-By consolidating all your investments into one location, it makes it simple to see a complete picture of your financial status.
+Consolidating all your investments into one location makes it simple to see a complete picture of your financial status.
 This holistic view is useful, especially for investors with multiple accounts or diversified portfolios.

 One of the standout features of the tool is its ability to track the performance of your investments over time.
 It shows both the total return and the personalized return, which considers the timing of your purchases and sales, providing a more accurate reflection of your actual investment performance.